vaibhav071104/vaultguard/README.md

 Replace "your_username_here" with the username you want to fix.

+STEP 6 AND STEP 7 SHOULD BE DONE AFTER DOING REGISTRATION AND LOGIN OF A PARTICULAR USER OF YOUR CHOICE

 # 🚦 How to Use VaultGuard API: Step-by-Step

 This guide shows how to register, authenticate, and use the VaultGuard API with curl commands.